 (See our Harran guide for an introduction to the Sabians.)

 There are a lot of rock-cut tombs in Soğmatar, but the most interesting one is near the center of the village.
-A local boy, immediately spotting us outsiders, came over to our car and led the way.
+Upon arrival, a local boy, immediately spotting us outsiders, came over to our car and led the way.

 This impressive rock-cut chamber measures 5.1 by 4.3 meters.
 It dates from the 2nd century AD and contains numerous carvings of people – seemingly an entire family.